Homotopy Path Algebras: Homotopy Path Algebras

-\begin{lemma} The geometric realization $X_A$ is a regular semi-simplicial complex ($\Delta$-complex). \end{lemma} \begin{proof} By construction, $X_A$ is a semi-simplicial complex.
-Since $\sim$ respects path ordering, each closed simplex in $X_A$ must have distinct vertices i.e.\ every closed simplex is embedded homeomorphically into $X_A$.
+We also have the following corollary: \begin{corollary} The geometric realization $X_A$ is a regular semi-simplicial complex. \end{corollary} \begin{proof} By construction, $X_A$ is a semi-simplicial complex.
+Since the functor $F$ in Proposition \ref{prop: KPath to X_A} sends each ascending sequence of paths starting at a particular vertex to the composition of the subquotient paths, each closed simplex in $X_A$ must have distinct vertices i.e.\ every closed simplex is embedded homeomorphically into $X_A$.
 Hence $X_A$ is regular. \end{proof}